miranda-e/Demodifier/README.md

    - Contains each generated MISP and its associated LCA.

 3. **`yourfilename_output.json`** — Detailed JSON output for downstream analysis:
-   - Provides a more granular breakdown of the analysis, including all generated permutations and LCA data for each input peptide.
+   - Provides a nested results of the analysis, including all generated permutations and LCA data for each input peptide.

 ## How to Use

 ### Easiest method: Executable

 The easiest way to run **The Demodifier** is as an executable.
-The executable has the correct Python versions and dependancies built in and requires minimal knowledge of the command line, particularly on Windos OS.
+The executable has the correct Python versions and dependencies built in and requires minimal knowledge of the command line, particularly on Windows OS.

 ### Instructions for Windows:

 1) **Download the windows exucutable zip folder**:
-Located in the realeases section on the side bar
+Located in the releases section on the side bar

 2) **Unzip the folder**